Ibrahim Garba, SJD, LLM, MA, JD

 Positions(s):

-Assistant Research Professor, Mel and Enid Zuckerman College of Public Health and the Native Nations Institute, University of Arizona
+Assistant Research Professor, Mel and Enid Zuckerman College of Public Health at the University of Arizona

 Email me at garbai@email.arizona.edu